ONEcampaign/oda_cookbook/src/oda_data_package.md

 | `dac2a_aggregates`                 | Aggregate groups, such as regions, LDCs, and developing countries.                                                           |

 ### Background processes
-While the `oda-data` package makes getting ODA data easy, there are several processes happening under the hood as the different methods of the `ODAData` class are called.
+While the `oda-data` package makes getting ODA data straightforward, there are several processes happening under the hood as the different methods of the `ODAData` class are called.
 This section dives deeper into the `load_indicator` and `get_data` methods.

 <a id="appendix_loadindicator"></a>
 #### `load_indicator`

-1. The method checks whether the specified indicators exist in `_indicators_json`, which is loaded on `ODAData` from `indicators.json`.
-This file is in `oda_data/settings/indicators.json` and contains information about each indicator, including `source` and `type`.
+1. The method checks whether the specified indicators exist in `_indicators_json`, which was loaded on `ODAData` from `indicators.json` during initialization.
+This  file is in `oda_data/settings/indicators.json` and contains information about each indicator, such as `source` (dac1, dac2a, crs, multisystem) and `type` (details below).
-2. If the raw data for the `source` of an indicator has not already been loaded, it calls on the appropriate data reading function.
-These helper function are defined in the `oda_data.read_data.read` module and read the data from the different OECD tables, i.e. DAC1, DAC2A, CRS and Multisystem.
+2. If the raw data for an indicator is not already loaded, the method calls on the appropriate data reading function based on `source`.
+These helper function are defined in the `oda_data.read_data.read` module and read the data from the different ODA tables.
 3. Each indicator is processed based on its `type`:
-    - **DAC indicators**: Filters data directly using `ODAData._filter_indicator_data`.
+    - `dac`: Filters data directly using `ODAData._filter_indicator_data`.
-    - **ONE indicators**: Builds the indicator by combining other raw indicators via `ODAData._build_one_indicator`.
+    - `one`: Builds the indicator by combining other raw indicators via `ODAData._build_one_indicator`.
-    - **Linked indicators**: Uses fallback logic to handle missing data via `ODAData._build_linked_indicator`.
+    - `one_linked`: Uses fallback logic to handle missing data via `ODAData._build_linked_indicator`.
-    - **Research indicators**: Executes processing via `ODAData._build_research_indicator`.
+    - `one_research`: Executes processing via `ODAData._build_research_indicator`.
-4. Data values are converted appropriately using `dac_exchange` or `dac_deflate`, are defined in the `oda_data.clean_data.common` module.
+4. Data values are converted appropriately using `dac_exchange` or `dac_deflate`, which are defined in the `oda_data.clean_data.common` module.
 5. The processed data is saved to `ODAData.indicators_data[indicator]`

 <a id="appendix_getdata"></a>